IS2AI/construction-sites-detection/README.md

 - All images and annotations are provided in **ZIP archives** for efficient storage and download.
 - The `raw/` folder contains original images and XML annotations.
-- The `preprocessed/` folder contains processed input images (600px and 1200px) with YOLO-style train/test/val splits.
+- The `preprocessed/` folder contains processed input images (600px and 1200px) and corresponding annotations in YOLO-style train/test/val splits.

 ### Raw Data